 Hey y’all I’m Vivianarchy – the owner of this blog!
 I started this site back in 2010 so I could share things with you and have a place that I could look back to the happenings of my life.
 I don’t blog every day but try to share as often as possible!

-I’m a 20-something new wife and homeowner in the uber hippie-vegan-liberal land you know as Austin, TX.
-Most of my days are spent working for a global digital ad serving company [internet pop-up ads are totally my fault] but when I’m not working — I love to shop.
-Wether it’s shopping for food, decor for my house or the things I need for my latest craft project, I’m happiest when shopping and creating!
+I’m a 30-something wife and homeowner in the uber hippie-vegan-liberal land you know as Austin, TX.
+Most of my days are spent working for a global digital ad serving company [internet pop-up ads are totally my fault] but when I’m not working — I love to shop and craft.
+I’m happiest when shopping and creating!
 I love to stay busy and make our home more inviting and ready for every season.

 If you have any questions, you can comment here or email me (email@example.com), or follow me.
 I am hoping to make bloggy friends so don’t be shy!